About Our Programs

 History San José offers a variety of programs that meet state and national standards and spark students’ curiosity about the world.
-Every year more than 10,000 elementary school students join our highly trained staff on interactive excursions across our sites, from our historic homes and buildings in Downtown San José and History Park to scavenger hunts in our Collections Center.
-Please visit our Virtual Field Trips page to see our virtual options.
+Every year more than 10,000 elementary school students join our highly trained staff on interactive excursions across our sites, from our historic homes and buildings in Downtown San Jose and History Park to scavenger hunts in our Collection Center.
+Visit our Virtual Field Trips page to see our virtual options.

 History Park